15 Conversation-Heavy Games Like Disco Elysium

 Available on Windows, Mac, PS4, and Xbox One.

 This game is a bizarre, open-world survival horror RPG with tons of unique mechanics.

 Pathologic 2 is undoubtedly a masterpiece and achieves what it set out to do.
 But, admittedly, what it strives to do is hard to describe precisely and might not click with many players.

 At its core, Pathologic 2 is full of hard decisions.
 During the 12 in-game day limits, you’ll choose which townspeople are worth saving, which districts you’ll doom, and what resource to give up for another.

 These decisions also reflect on the resource management and survival system.
 Surviving isn’t easy, and you’ll often have to resort to dubious deeds to scrounge by.

-These arduous gameplay decisions all reinforce its narrative theme of sacrifice.
+These gameplay decisions all reinforce its narrative theme of sacrifice.
 The story tells a bleak and depressing narrative centered around a mysterious object called the Polyhedron causing the plague.